htahirov/asan-login/README.md

 ### How it Works:
 ##### Developers only need to provide:
 - ClientId from Digital Login (for identification of their app).
+[Digital login gives you]
 - RedirectUri (the deep link URI configured in the app).
+[You give them]

-##### AsanLoginPlugin handles the login process and returns the authentication code via stream.
+- AsanLoginPlugin handles the login process and returns the authentication code via stream.

-##### Deep Linking ensures the user is brought back to the app after successful login via the web browser.
+Deep Linking ensures the user is brought back to the app after successful login via the web browser.